Laura Michaels' MinGW FAQ

 2. Copyright issues

 There are a variety of licenses for Open Source and freeware programs.
 Open Source software redistributes the source code with the project.
 Freeware often does not even let you see how the program you're using is created.
-Licenses such as the GNU general public license require you to redistribute your own source code when you add their code to your programs.
-The GNU library general public license isn't quite so strict, but you must make the LGPL source code available.
+Licenses such as the GNU General Public License (GPL) require you to redistribute your own source code when you add their code to your programs.
+The GNU Library General Public License (LGPL) isn't quite so strict, but you must make the LGPL source code available or at least allow users to replace the LGPL code with their own equivalent and have the program still work.
 Some source code is public domain and you can do whatever you like with it, including sell your own program which makes use of it.
-Licensing such as what FreeBSD uses is very lenient and lets you do practically whatever you please as well.
-One of the nice features of MinGW is that you can do whatever you wish with the programs you create using it and you are not required to distribute your own source code.
-You'll need a legal copy of crtdll.dll or msvcrt.dll on the Windows system the program will run on, but most Windows operating systems have one or both supplied with the operating system and they may be available from the Microsoft web site.
+Licensing such as what FreeBSD uses is very lenient and lets you do practically whatever you please as well with a few restrictions.
+One of the nice features of MinGW in the past has always been that you can do whatever you wish with the programs you create using it and you are not required to distribute your own source code.
+You'll need a legal copy of crtdll.dll or msvcrt.dll already available on the Windows system the program will run on, but most Windows operating systems have one or both supplied with the operating system and they may be available from the Microsoft web site.
+That is no longer the case.
+I have contacted some of the MinGW developers and asked if they would be interested in dual licensing the current runtime libraries under the current license and a CC0 license in order to continue to use MinGW with regards to licensing in the same way it could be used in the past.
+I was told by one of the developers that he would not even consider it.

 For those interested in the actual legal details and technical points regarding copyright of the MinGW compiler system, copyright information is included in the headers and the source files of the compiler distribution package.
 Please be sure to check the information in the version of the compiler suite you downloaded as licensing may change with new distributions.
 Last time I checked, the following applied: